BeanieODM/beanie/docs/tutorial/find.md

 ## Search Criteria

-As a search criteria Beanie supports python comparison methods, wrappers over find query operators and native syntax.
+As search criteria, Beanie supports python comparison methods, wrappers over find query operators, and native syntax.

 Python comparison operators must be used with the class fields (and nested fields)